4 Unbelievable Interior Design Office Ideas That Tell a Story

 Open Shelving for Open Thoughts

 Being neat and organized is vital when wanting to achieve an uninterrupted workflow.
-So, the thought for open shelving might be a bit strange at first.
+So, the thought of open shelving might be a bit strange at first.
 However, by using bins and boxes, you can set up a perfect harmony.
-You can even play with contrasting colors to create a boost of energies.
+You can even play with contrasting colors to create a boost of energy.

 If you are still unsure about the look of open shelves, consider the library types of shelves.
 You can fill them with documents and folders and decorative elements like small potted plants, personal items like photo frames, or other valuable memorabilia.